Rafostar/gtuber/README.md

 # Gtuber
-A C library to get media info from websites
+A C library to fetch media info from websites